 Another easy way to detect whether an influencer has bought followers is by analyzing their follower growth rate.

-Fake Instagram influencers will usually have a sudden spike in followers at some point of time.
+Fake Instagram influencers will usually have a sudden spike in followers at some point in time.
 The growth rate will then remain stagnant afterwards since they’re not gaining any new followers organically.

-I recommend that you use tools like InfluencerDB to conduct this analysis.
-This tool lets you access some basic influencer analytics for free, including their follower growth rate.
+I recommend that you use tools like Heepsy to conduct this analysis.
+This tool lets you access some basic influencer analytics, including their follower growth rate, for a nominal fee.